Copeland Roberts Bidder and Sellers

 2. Registration

-2.1 All participants must register before bidding and must provide accurate and complete contact information, identification, and any supporting documents requested.
+2.1 All participants must register before bidding and must provide accurate, complete and current contact details, identification information, payment details and any other supporting documents reasonably requested by Copeland Roberts.

-2.2 Copeland Roberts reserves the absolute right to approve, deny, suspend, or revoke registration at its sole discretion, without obligation to provide reasons.
+2.2 Copeland Roberts may approve, refuse, suspend or revoke any registration at its sole discretion and is not obliged to provide reasons.

 2.3 Registration constitutes acceptance of these Terms and Conditions in full.

-2.4 Registrants must be at least 18 years of age.
+2.4 Registrants must be at least 18 years of age and have legal capacity to contract.

-request additional references, proof of funds, deposits, or credit checks;
+(a) request references, proof of identity, proof of funds, deposits, credit checks or other supporting information;

-2.7 Any registrant who provides false, misleading, or incomplete information may have their registration cancelled immediately and may be reported to relevant authorities and trade organisations.
+2.7 Any registrant who provides false, misleading or incomplete information may have their registration cancelled immediately and may be reported to relevant authorities, payment providers, trade organisations or other auction houses to the extent permitted by law.

 3. Bidding Process

-3.2 Bidding Regulation: The Auctioneer has absolute discretion to regulate bidding, refuse bids, or advance the bidding as it sees fit.
+The Auctioneer has absolute discretion to regulate the conduct of the auction, advance bidding, refuse any bid, reopen bidding, withdraw any Lot, combine or separate Lots, and resolve any dispute as it sees fit.

 4. Buyer’s Obligations